GPP ProgramThe GPP's program is composed of three thematically structured units:

 Unit C: "Career Planning and Career Entry" informs about the career options and career paths for young researchers as well as about funding opportunities for Postdocs in Germany and Europe.
 Furthermore, the doctoral candidates are being assisted in sharpening their personal and professional profile in regard to their preferred professional career.
 Thus, Unit C supports the young researchers in getting their career entry successfully started.

-English Courses in the First Half of 2014
+English Courses in the Second Half of 2014

-A list of all our German and English courses can be found here.
+A list of all our present and former German and English courses can be found here.

 Signing up for a Course